 I have owned dogs since my childhood , but on meeting my current husband, he made it quite clear that he was not a ‘dog lover,’, and so for the first ten years of our relationship we were a ‘dog free zone’.

-Following a severe episode of mental illness, and a recommendation from occupational health that dogs are therapeutic, Jeff finally agreed to adopt a puppy.
+Following a severe episode of mental illness, and a recommendation from occupational health that dogs are therapeutic, Jeff finally agreed to allow me to adopt a puppy.
 We chose Chris.
 So cute!

 The charity then contacted us to say that Chris was not yet ready to travel, and would we be happy to choose one of the dogs already in England.
 Enter Ozzie.